bbopt/bbob-benchmark/README.md

 # bbob-benchmark
-Blackbox optimization benchmarks using COCO
+Data archive for blackbox optimization benchmarks using COCO.